Policies

 Peer-Review Process

-All submitted manuscripts for Undergraduate Journal of Mathematical Modeling: One + Two are recommended by USF faculty and community professionals, who supervise interdisciplinary (mathematics application) students’ projects.
-Manuscripts are primarily peer-reviewed by STEM PhD students and faculty at the University of South Florida.
-These reviewers are chosen by UJMM’s Editor and matched to the manuscripts for review based on their research interests.
-After receiving the peer-reviewed reports, UJMM’s Editor determines if the submission is to be rejected, revised and resubmitted, or moved forward for publication.
+Manuscripts are primarily peer-reviewed by professional mathematicians and faculty from relevant areas, but may also be refereed by PhD students well versed in the relevant area.
+These reviewers are chosen by AJPAM’s Editor and matched to the manuscripts for review based on their research interests.
+After receiving the peer-reviewed reports, AJPAM’s Editor determines if the submission is to be rejected, revised and resubmitted, or moved forward for publication.

 Authors must agree to the following when submitting a manuscript for consideration: